Electronic health record: Unintended consequences

 As a result, many have conducted studies like the one discussed in the Journal of the American Medical Informatics Association, "The Extent And Importance of Unintended Consequences Related To Computerized Provider Order Entry," which seeks to understand the degree and significance of unplanned adverse consequences related to computerized physician order entry and understand how to interpret adverse events and understand the importance of its management for the overall success of computer physician order entry.

-Governance, privacy and legal issues
+Governance, privacy, and legal issues

 Privacy concerns

 In the United States, Great Britain, and Germany, the concept of a national centralized server model of healthcare data has been poorly received.
-Issues of privacy and security in such a model have been of concern.
+Concerns include issues of privacy and security.

 In the European Union (EU), a new directly binding instrument, a regulation of the European Parliament and of the council, was passed in 2016 to go into effect in 2018 to protect the processing of personal data, including that for purposes of health care, the General Data Protection Regulation.

 Threats to health care information can be categorized under three headings: